krivenko/libcommute/doc/usage.rst

 least C++11 and -- optionally -- C++17, if you are interested in using the :ref:`dynamic index sequence feature <dyn_indices>`.

+It is recommended to include ``<libcommute/libcommute.hpp>``, which pulls in all *libcommute*'s headers.
+The entire library is under 5000 lines of code and compilation times should normally not be a concern.

 Makefiles/no build system
 -------------------------